Secondary employment

 • Secondary employment must not adversely affect SLU’s image, or in any way undermine the public’s trust in SLU.

 Rules for secondary employment is available under the expandable menu 7.
-Human resources/ working environment/ Equal opportunities.
+Human resources/Working environment/Equal opportunities.

 How to report secondary employment

-You report secondary employment via Primula self service.
+You report secondary employment in Primula self-service.

 Contact